wbannick/wbannick.github.io/_posts/2020-11-27-weekly_lyrics.markdown

 ---

 For years music has been where I turned to for answers when life was difficult or confusing to me.
-Listening to music is theraputic for me and it helped me put words to feelings and realities I was experiencing before I had the courage or means to speak to people about them.
 Each week, I plan on adding a couple bars that have stuck out to me to this page.
-I do not plan on adding commentary to any of them.
 I hope that people reading this can find meaning in these lyrics too.

 ## November 27 2020
 ```